josephdadams/CroniclePlugins/README.md

 * For `Success`: It will ping the hostname until it succeeds (or hits the timeout).
 This lets you use the job with chaining, to only do something once it is online.
 * For `Failure`: Same as Success, but with fail.
 It will ping until it fails to respond (or hits the timeout).
 This lets you do something once the host has gone offline.

+## pjlink.py

+Simple non-dependency script to turn a projector on/off.
+Does not support authentication.

+- `host`: Text Field: IP of Projector/Screen
+- `command`: Menu: Items `On`, `Off`

 ## rock_workflow.py

 Allows you to send data to a Rock RMS workflow via webhook.
 Specifically designed to use a workflow that sends texts/emails to a Rock Group in the event that a Cronicle job fails, or to simply send a notfication at a certain time.